Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 for Embedded C IoT Hub and Provisioning Client samples running on VxWorks.

 Azure SDK for Embedded C has been ported to VxWorks.
-The two samples show added to show how to create Azure IoT Hub and Provisioning Client applications for VxWorks.
+The two samples show how to create Azure IoT Hub and Provisioning Client applications for VxWorks.

 - `azureClientSample.c` shows how to create an Azure IoT Hub Client
   1. Send telemetry (D2C) messages.
   2. Receive Cloud-to-Device (C2D) messages.
 After receiving 3 C2D messages,
-     The sample will exit.
+     the sample will exit.
   3. Respond to device Method-Call from the cloud.
   4. Receive "desired property" changes and send "reported property" updates for Device Twin.
-  5. Both SAS and X509 authentications are supported.
+  5. Both SAS and X.509 authentications are supported.
 - `azureProvisioningClientSample.c` shows how to create an Azure IoT Device Provisioning Client
-  1. Provision a new device to Azure IoT Hub with X509 self-signed authentication.
+  1. Provision a new device to an Azure IoT Hub with X.509 self-signed authentication.
-  2. Provision a new device to Azure IoT Hub with SAS authentication.
+  2. Provision a new device to an Azure IoT Hub with SAS authentication.

 A device provisioned by `azureProvisioningClientSample.c` can be connected by `azureClientSample.c`.

 The two samples are complements to the existing samples which are based on Eclipse Paho MQTT stack.
-On VxWorks, the `MQTT` stack is Eclipse Mosquitto, the `TLS` stack is provided by `OpenSSL` and the `socket` layer is provided by VxWorks.
+On VxWorks, the `MQTT` stack is Eclipse Mosquitto.
+The `TLS` stack is provided by `OpenSSL` and the `socket` layer is provided by VxWorks.
 These two samples demonstrate how to use the Azure SDK for Embedded C, together with `Eclipse Mosquitto`, `OpenSSL` and VxWorks native socket to develop Azure IoT Hub applications.